 A few examples:

-While it is generally recognized that people have a right to bodily integrity and the right to procreate, women face an array of restrictions on their reproductive decision-making, from restriction on access to abortion services, to restrictions on alternative birthing practices to a wide variety of health and welfare polices that devalue and undermine motherhood for some women, including low income and women of color.
+While it is generally recognized that people have a right to bodily integrity and the right to procreate, women face an array of restrictions on their reproductive decision-making, from restriction on access to abortion services, to restrictions on alternative birthing practices to a wide variety of health and welfare policies that devalue and undermine motherhood for some women, including low income and women of color.

 Although it is generally accepted that adults can decide what medical treatment they will or will not have - once a woman becomes pregnant others may be able to make that decision for her.
 Angela Carder was forced, against her will, to undergo surgery because it was believed it would help her fetus; in fact, it failed to save the fetus and contributed to her death.
 Pregnant women may be punished for informed refusal of HIV treatment and are often denied recommended forms of drug treatment.
 And, while many states now permit adults to determine whether and what treatment they will accept if they become critically ill or incompetent, some states exclude pregnant women from this right of self-determination.

-Employers in some high-paying industrial jobs have told fertile women that they need not apply, claiming that these were fetal protection polices.
+Employers in some high-paying industrial jobs have told fertile women that they need not apply, claiming that these were fetal protection policies.
 Other employers have simply told women holding minimum wage jobs that they would lose their jobs if they became pregnant.

-America's Drug Policy - Women's Rights Under Attack
+America's Drug Policy

 Some of the starkest examples of the consequences of denying women full human rights involve the direct and severe punishment of pregnant, drug-using women.
 By combining claims of fetal rights with the war on drugs, new laws that punish pregnant women and families are being put into place.
 There is a consensus in the medical community that addiction is a public health issue and that treating drug use in pregnancy as a crime undermines the health of both women and children.
 Yet fetal rights advocates have convinced police, prosecutors, and judges to treat addiction as a form of abuse or neglect without regard for parenting ability.
 Like other applications of the war on drugs, the punishment of pregnant women is targeted at vulnerable, low-income, women of color; those with the least access to health care or legal defense.